oceanprotocol-archive/dev-ocean/doc/service_agreements_architecture.md

 }
 ```

+## Storing and Upgrading SLA

+As mentioned before, the service agreement has two representation, this [event-action](#event-action-representation) representation stored in OceanBD/Provider-py and
+the [on-chain agreement](#on-chain-representation) representation is stored in the service agreement storage contract.

+The service agreements could be upgraded by the service provider at anytime but once the smart contracts are deployed
+on the network, there is no way to delete them.
+As a result, the smart contract should maintained by
+the governance model and upgraded by pointing to a newly defined smart contracts.
+The upgrading mechanism
+ uses a directory service contract which acts as Key/value store that allows the logic/control to
+ call other contracts i.e storage contract also service contract maintains the versioning status in
+ interfaces and logic.
+For more information about implementation details of [Directory Service Contract](#) section.

 ## Implementation Requirements in Ocean components

 This section describes the implementation requirements for the software components of Ocean protocol in order to